VSCodium/vscodium/DOCS.md

 These can all be disabled.

 __Please note that some extensions send telemetry data to Microsoft as well.
-We have no control over this and can only recommend removing the extension.__

-_(For example the C# extension `ms-vscode.csharp` sends tracking data to Microsoft.)_
+We have no control over this and can only recommend removing the extension.__ _(For example, the C# extension `ms-vscode.csharp` sends tracking data to Microsoft.)_

+### VSCodium Update API

+When searching the `@tag:usesOnlineServices` filter, note that while the "Update: Mode" setting description still says "The updates are fetched from a Microsoft online service", VSCodium's [build script sets](https://github.com/VSCodium/vscodium/blob/master/prepare_vscode.sh#L36) the `updateUrl` field in `product.json` to that of VSCodium's own small [update server](https://github.com/VSCodium/update-api), so enabling that setting won't actually result in any calls to Microsoft servers.

 ## <a id="extensions-marketplace"></a>Extensions + Marketplace